the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 so the same RSE might for example work on data management and on Open Science.

 #### HPC-RSE
-This RSE manages research infrastructure for high performance comuting (HPC), knows how to run complex computations, and/or helps researchers compute on the cluster.
-They have knowledge about (automatic) code optimization and building code that is able to leverage as many (efficiency) features the target hardware for the simulation offers as possible.
-This is not only about researchers obtaining their results in a reasonable time or even at all but also about the environmental impact of these simulation.
+RSEs with a focus on High Performance Computing (HPC) have specialist knowledge about programming models that can be used to efficiently undertake large-scale computations on parallel computing clusters.
+They may have knowledge of (automatic) code optimization tools and methods and will understand how to write code that is optimized for different types of computing platform, leveraging various efficiency-related features of the target hardware.
+They also understand the process of interacting with job scheduling systems that are often used on HPC clusters to manage the queuing and running of computational tasks.
+HPC-focused RSEs may be involved with managing HPC infrastructure at the hardware or software level (or both) and understand how to calculate the environmental impact of large-scale computations.
+Their knowledge of how to run HPC jobs can be vitally important to researchers wanting to make use of HPC infrastructure.

 #### Research Infrastructure RSE
 This RSE is interested in SysOps and sets up infrastructure for and with researchers.